 If you have been party to a credit agreement of any card in the past few years, the answer to this question is most likely yes.
 At the time you were granted your PPI policy you should have been given a full explanation of what PPI is all about, and you should also have been given a few days in which to scour the market for the best possible deal.
 In many mis sold PPI cases this did not happen, and the customer was simply sold a package by the lender with no explanation.

-If you want the best chance of success with your claim use a solicitor with claims experience.
-This will not only make things easier, but a no win no fee deal means you are not left with a bill if your claim fails.
+If you want to start a claim then you can either go it alone or through a PPI claims company.
+If you go through a company then make sure they offer a no win no fee* service, like ourselves.
 To start your mis sold PPI claims today or to find out more about claiming compensation, simply fill out the form above or give us a call for free on 0800 840 7292 and speak with one of our advisers.